cronomantic/ZXDAAD128/README.md

 You must supply the path of a SCR file, and a file with the same name but with extension DCP will be created on the same path (if the `-o` parameter is not used).
 These are the options of this program:

-- **\-f** : This parameter will force the overwriting of the destination file if it already exists (instead of giving an error).
+- **\-f** : This parameter will force the overwriting of the destination file if it already exists (instead of giving an error if that is the case).
-- **\-m** : This parameter will force mirroring mode, that is, the right side of the image will be discarded to save space, and the interpreter will draw there the left side mirrored instead.
+- **\-m** : This parameter will force mirroring mode, that is, the right side of the image will be discarded to save space, and the interpreter will draw the left side mirrored in its place.
 - **\-o=OUTPUT** : Use this parameter to set the path and the filename of the compressed output file.
 - **\-l=NUM_LINES** : The number of lines of the image to include.
-The excluded lines will be 'zeroed' to gain more compression.
+The rest, will be discarded.

 If you provide an already symmetric image, the program will detect it and will enable mirroring mode by itself.
-However, the image must be symmetrical EXACTLY.

 ### **DAADMaker128**